to the speaker

 or businessman gets a lawyer to write the contracts, an advertising

-an accountant to do the accounting, a doctor when they're sick people
+an accountant to do the accounting, a doctor when they're sick, or a marriage counselor when their family is in trouble.
+In short, people

-who succeed best get help, and lots of it.
+who succeed best in life get help, and lots of it.
 Even the greatest

 often get mentors, adults who look after and guide their careers,